How to Upgrade Motor Control Firmware

 one, read

-- For scopes with a PC Port on the mount (NexStar GPS, CPC and CGE)
+and your scopes has a PC Port on the mount (NexStar GPS, CPC and CGE),

 connect the serial port on your PC to the PC Port on the mount using the PC